How Muscles Help Us Feel Our Body

 In this case, being tight can be an advantage because you have something that someone who can easily do the splits (but can't control themselves as they go down) hasn't.
 You have a feel for your body.

-And so with muscle control, the door is opened to a wider variety of stretching techniques.
+With muscle control, the door is opened to a wider variety of stretching techniques.
 With muscle control it is easier to do both active stretching and relaxed stretching.
-You have flexibility of choice.
+You have flexibility of choice because you can feel when your muscles are active or relaxed.

 Differences in sensation throughout your point of contact with the floor tells you where your center of gravity is in relation to your foundation.